Time to read: 8 mins

 MLS (Musladin-Leuke Syndrome): affects the structure and development of connective tissue throughout the body, including ligaments, tendons, bones, skin, heart and muscle.
 Affected puppies may have altered facial characteristics and shorter outer toes.
 They may develop seizures as a result of the condition.

 In common with other long-backed dog breeds, Beagles can develop problems with their spine including IVDD (Intervertebral Disc Disease).
 This is where the cushioning between the vertebrae bulges or bursts out into the spinal cord space.
 This is commonly known as a slipped disc and can cause pain and paralysis.
 Depending on the severity and location of the problem, treatment ranges from rest with pain relief to spinal surgery.
 Maintaining a good level of fitness and a healthy weight can help to prevent IVDD.

 If you have any concerns about your Beagle’s health do not hesitate to get in touch with our Careline.
 They will be able to answer any questions that you may have.

 Beagles have unique health problems that your pet may be exposed to or not.
 These conditions may show up when your beagle is a puppy or later on in their lives.
 You never know what might happen as they get older.
 Find out how we can cover your pet from accidents as well as illnesses they may suffer from.

 It’s normally best to insure your Beagle from a young age, before any conditions arise.
 Insuring your Beagle from a young age will tend to be cheaper but this being said you can also get insurance for older dogs too.
-We may even be able to cater for your Beagle should they need cover for pre-existing conditions.

 See how we can help you by getting a quote today.